palki17/My-first-project/README.md

-This is my first Git Repository.
+This is my first Git Repository.<br>
+Author - Palki Maheshwari